Visit – Tours

 Guided Public Tours

-Visit with some of the 375 rescued farmed animals who call Animal Place home and learn about their history.
+Visit with some of the 300 rescued farmed animals who call Animal Place home and learn about their history.
 Due to the Highly Pathogenic Avian Influenza our chickens, turkeys, and guinea fowl are quarantined for their safety and will not be accessible to the public.
 You will be able to spend time with goats, sheep, bunnies, and pigs.

 Tours last 1.5 hours and entail a lot of walking on flat ground.
 The facility is wheelchair accessible, although there are some rocky portions of the property.
-Public tours have a minimum of six guests and a maximum of ten guests for each tour.
-Tours are weather dependent and will be canceled or rescheduled due to rain or snow.

 You must wear long pants and boots (which we will provide).
 Socks are not provided, please bring your own.
 We share the property with wildlife, including rattlesnakes.
-Boots provide added protection when interacting directly with large animals.
+Boots provide added protection when interacting directly with the large animals.

 Self-Guided Tours

-Animal Place welcomes drop-in visitors every Tuesday, Wednesday, and Thursday from 10:00-4:00 pm.
+Animal Place welcomes drop-in visitors Tuesday-Thursday from 10:00-4:00 pm.
 Year-round.

 Clothing Recommendation: We share the property with native predators, including rattlesnakes.
 Our recommendation is to wear closed-toed shoes.
 You should remain on the designated paths and not wander into tall grasses or rocky areas.